cphdat2sem2017-A/Week09-15-Project/Architecture-Design/design-architecture.md

 - To enforce coding standards
 - To analyze structures and dependencies

 Both code reviews and static test tools are called static test techniques because the code is not executed.
-Instead we/tools are looking at the code.
+The code is being investigated without having the application up running.

 #### Good design
 Good software design has the following qualities: